thruthesky/sociallyfire/README.md

 - Field name of document creation should be `created_at`.
 Exceptions are like the `registered_at` in `/users` collection.
 - Field name of document update should be `updated_at`.

-- We do not do `collectionQuery()` since some of the client flatform like `FlutterFlow` does not support collection group query.
+- We do not do `collectionQuery()` since some of the client
+- For some client platform like `FlutterFlow` cannot generate a custom document id, `sociallyfire` will only use auto generated document id.

+- The documents of `categories`, `posts`, and `comments` collections have a field `deleted`.
+  - When a user deletes his posts or comment, the document is not actually deleted.
+Instead, it will mark as `{deleted: true}`.
+  - With this flag, client app can display the status on screen if the posts or comments are deleted.
+  - For category, app can mark as a category deleted, first. then, the can delete the category completely.

+ flatform like `FlutterFlow` does not support collection group query.

+- `Background Functions` for firestore tiggers don't have `auth` (or `context.auth`) for user verification(authentication).
+  - This means, actions that needs user verfication requires the input documents to have `uid` inside.
+    - When a user creates a `category`, `post`, or `comments`, the input object(document data) must have `uid` field to access user data.
+And the verification of user authentication should be done by the security rules.

 - For `users` collection, the user's `id` is not saved by `sociallyfire`.